Kan også læses på: Dansk

 With M/S BIG has realised the best project I’ve seen from their creation, and that’s something!

-By inhabiting the biggest dry dock of a former ship yard the undeniable starchitect has conceived and realised a super atrractive place.
+By inhabiting the biggest dry dock of a former shipyard the undeniable starchitect has conceived and realised a super attractive place.

 Ramps and glazed bridges connects across the empty dock og short cut a circuit of surrounding spaces, carved out on the outside of the underground outside.